Disclaimer:

 5. Add lipotropic injections.
 Lipotropic injections boost your B vitamins, combined with carnitine, methionine choline, and inositol.
 This helps you perform in the gym, shedding more weight.

-Titrating Off Semaglutide
+Titrating or Discontinuing Semaglutide

 Weight Loss